CADO Systems: Business model

-There were three plug-in cards: the "terminal" card had an 8086 chip and 16 serial ports, the "cpu" card had the (8086) cpu that ran CADOL III and an optional disk processor used an 8089.
+There were three plug-in cards: the "terminal" card had an 8086 chip and 16 serial ports, the "cpu" card had the (8086) CPU that ran CADOL III and an optional disk processor used an Intel 8089.
 One had to have one cpu card, one terminal card although you could have many of these in increments of 16 serial ports, later also in increments of 8 ports.

 With the 8086 came the net and around 1984 or 1986 CADO connected to the UUCP-based Usenet news and mail networks and finally had a UNIX system, requisitioned to run mail and news which engineering considered vital while the rest of the company had no idea what it was.

 Before the first Tiger was sold though, George Ryan, the founder of the company, left and the IBM PC came out.
-And this was in many ways the end of CADO.
+This was, in many ways, the end of CADO.
 At one time one of the fastest-growing companies in California, CADO was then sold to/merged with Contel.

 In 1983, Contel introduced the Tiger ATS line of computers.
 These consisted of: